rstraub/rstraub.github.io/_drafts/why-use-tdd.md

 ## Why do Values Matter in the First Place? 🏃

 As I mentioned, TDD is the subject of quite some controversy amongst developers.
-Software engineers either love or hate it, and I believe those who don't like it might not fully see the point.
+Software engineers either love or hate it, and I wonder if those who don't like it truly understand the purpose of TDD.

 ![stretching cat]({{ site.baseurl }}/assets/images/26-stretching.jpg)
-> Stretching doesn't make sense without knowing it's purpose
+> Stretching doesn't make sense without knowing its purpose

 It's like not wanting to stretch before going out for a run simply because you are unaware that it prevents injuries.
 Without that knowledge, stretching seems like a waste of time and effort.